dtekcth/data101/src/beginner/cli/index.md

 ## Special shortcuts

-There are a couple of shortcuts which might be helpful.
+There are a couple of shortcuts that might be helpful.

 - !kbd[!ctrl+C] terminates the current program (does not force a program to exit if it is busy)
 - !kbd[!ctrl+Z] sends the program to the background, can be sent back to the foreground by running `fg`.